TAbdiukov/AMC_patcher-CLI/README.md

 ### Examples:

 	amc "C:/Projects/My CLI project/Project1.exe" 3
-(to set the Project1 application to the CLI mode), or
+to set the Project1 application to the CLI mode, or

 	amc "C:/Projects/My CLI project converted to XBOX GUI/app.exe" 14
-(to convert the app.exe to XBOX GUI app)
+to convert the app.exe to XBOX GUI app

 ## Manual:
     <path_to_app> – Path to your executable. "-tolerable